Myth busting apprenticeships

 According to Department for Education research, a quarter of former apprentices (23%) secure a promotion within 12 months of qualifying.
 In fact, more than 90% of apprentices stay in employment after their course ends, with 71% remaining with the same employer.

 Depending on the sector and job role, an apprenticeship can take anything between one and five years to complete.
 This time builds loyalty, so much so that 71% of apprentices stay with their employer once they have completed the training.
 There’s always an exception to the rule but most apprentices are in it for the long run – they pick you as an employer as much as you pick them as an employee.
 Get the recruitment right and you could be looking at your managers of the future.

-Myth six: Apprenticeships are a drain on business resources.
+Myth seven: Apprenticeships are a drain on business resources

 Apprenticeships boost productivity to businesses by an average £214 per week.
 They help businesses grow their own talent by developing a motivated, skilled and qualified workforce which in turn leads to increased profits, lower prices and better products.
 Sounds good doesn’t it?

 Actually, they are one of the most cost-effective ways to bring new skills into a business.
 All apprentices must be paid at least the Apprenticeship National Minimum Wage relevant to their age.
 Another important cost to consider is the training itself which businesses pay direct to their chosen training provider.
-Funding is available to help with this.
-How much depends on whether you pay the apprenticeship levy.
+Funding is available to help with this and how much depends on whether you pay the apprenticeship levy.

-It needn’t be, lots of support is available.
+It isn’t and lots of support is available.
 It is up to you which training provider you use and who you recruit as your apprentice.
-You know your business best so are in the best position to know what will be the right fit, but lots of help is at hand to guide you through the options.
+You know your business best and are in the best position to know what will be the right fit, but lots of help is at hand to guide you through all the options.